ASTM D951 Water Resistance of Shipping Containers by Spray Method

 To complete the ASTM D951 package test, the test lab needs to have the following equipment and capabilities.
 These are directly from the ASTM D951 test standard:

-- Test Room— A test room or cabinet shall be of water-resistant construction, insulated and heated when necessary so that proper temperature control can be maintained.
-The bottom shall be covered with a false floor of slats and have an outlet drain.
+- Test Room— A test room or cabinet must be of water-resistant construction, insulated, and heated when necessary so that proper temperature control can be maintained.
+The bottom is to be covered with a false floor of slats and have an outlet drain.

 - Sprays— Spray nozzles shall be of such size and so spaced that the specified intensity of spray falls uniformly distributed over the floor area.
 The spray nozzles shall be so located that the droplets are falling from gravitational force only when they strike the specimens.

 - Flow Control Valves— Flow control valves, to control the intensity of the spray, are required.

 - Circulating System— A circulating system will consist of a fine-mesh strainer, pump, relief by-pass, gages, and pressure regulating valve, together with the necessary piping between the flow control valves, spray nozzles, and water reservoir.

 - Reservoir— A reservoir for storage and conditioning of the spray water is used and equipped with an overflow to a sewer and with a drain to facilitate changing the water at the start of each test.
 Make-up water, regulated by a float control, must discharge into this tank.